Nexstar to acquire controlling interest in the CW Network

-(NEXSTAR) — Nexstar Media Group, the parent company of this website, announced Monday that it plans to acquire 75% ownership interested in The CW Network.
+(NEXSTAR) — Nexstar Media Group, the parent company of NewsNation, announced Monday that it plans to acquire 75% ownership interested in The CW Network.

 Nexstar, the nation’s largest local television broadcasting company, already owned and operated 37 CW and CW Plus affiliates.
 In a press release, company management said the move should solidify company revenue by increasing national advertising exposure and diversifying content outside of news.